neverset123/ImmoFlatData/README.md

 The recommender provides personalize property suggestions by analyzing buyer preferences, needs, and market trends through natural language understanding and advanced data processing.

 ### Features
 - **Data Fetching**: Fetches real estate data from multiple sources, such as APIs or web scraping.
-- **Data Transformation**: Transforms complex nested JSON or XML data into a simplified flat structure.
+Transforms complex nested JSON or XML data into a simplified flat structure.
 - **Flat Data Structure**: Outputs data in a tabular format (e.g., CSV, JSON, or database-friendly format).
+- **merchandising strategies**: select and promote facets with deep learning
 - **Personalized Recommendation**: individual investment recommandation in terms of real estate property

 ### Installation